 The Location targeting setting controls regional availability for your Action.

 Optional: Specify surface capabilities

-Surface capabilities let you control whether or not users can invoke your Action, based on the surface they use.
+Surface capabilities allow you to control whether or not users can invoke your Action based on the surface they use.
 If users try to invoke your Action on an unsupported surface, they receive an error message telling them their device is unsupported.

 Read more about surface capabilities.

 Optional: Specify Interactive Canvas options